EwanStubbefield-Allen/fs-journal/notes/05-javascript.md

-  array.forEach(object => {do something to each object}) --> changes each object array.unshift(variable) --> puts variable at beginning of array array.push(variable) --> pushes variable to end of array array.splice(index) --> removes value at said index
+  array.forEach(object => {do something to each object}) --> changes each object array.unshift(variable) --> puts variable at beginning of array array.push(variable) --> pushes variable to end of array array.splice(index, number of elements, replace) --> removes value at said index and can replace

 <!-- SECTION Object Methods -->
   let object = { ...previous object } --> dumps all previous object into object